LDrawe/intel-turbo/README.md

 # intel-turbo

-A simple Linux script to disable Intel Turbo Boost on systems using the `intel_pstate` frequency driver.
+A simple Linux script to **enable** Intel Turbo Boost on systems using the `intel_pstate` frequency driver.

 ---

 ## Description

-This script disables Intel Turbo Boost technology on supported Linux distributions.
-It can be used with **systemd**, **SysVinit**, or manually through other startup mechanisms.
+This script **enables** Intel Turbo Boost technology on supported Linux distributions.
+It can be used with **systemd**, or manually through other startup mechanisms.

 To check if your system supports the `intel_pstate` driver, run: